Dual Mesh Convolutional Networks for Human Shape Correspondence: Method

-Using faces rather than vertices as inputs for our deep network allows the use of features that are naturally defined over faces but not over vertices, such as face normals, face areas, or angles between faces.
-In our experiments, we explore the effectiveness of a variety of different input features defined for faces including: \begin{itemize} \item \textbf{XYZ}: the coordinates of the center of mass of the face. \item \textbf{Normal}: the unit vector in the direction of the face normal. \item \textbf{Dihedral}: the angles (in radians) between the face and its neighbors. \item \textbf{Area}: the surface area of the face. \item \textbf{DistCM}: the Euclidean distance between the center of mass of the full mesh and the face. \end{itemize} We illustrate these features in \fig{dual_features}. \tab{input_invariances} lists the different invariances offered by each, ranging from XYZ that does not offer any invariance, to dihedral angles which are invariant to translation, rotation, and scaling of the 3D shape.
-We note that the dihedral angles are defined per adjacent face, so we use them by setting $x_0 = 0$ and $x_i=\text{Dihedral}_{0,i}$ in Equations \ref{eq:dual_conv_max}, \ref{eq:symmetric_func} and \ref{eq:dual_conv_inv}.
-As the remaining features are defined per face, we can directly use them as inputs following the former equations.
-In our experiments, we also consider combinations of these features, by concatenating them into a larger input feature.
+Using faces rather than vertices as inputs for our deep network allows the use of features that are naturally defined over faces but not over vertices.
+In our experiments, we explore the effectiveness of the following input features defined over faces: (i) \textbf{XYZ}: the coordinates of the center of mass of the face. (ii) \textbf{Normal}: the unit vector in the direction of the face normal. (iii) \textbf{Dihedral}: the angles (in radians) between the face and its neighbors. (iv) \textbf{Area}: the surface area of the face. (v) \textbf{DistCM}: the Euclidean distance between the center of mass of the full mesh and the face.
+We illustrate these features in \fig{dual}.
+They offer different degrees of invariance; ranging from XYZ that does not offer any invariance, to dihedral angles which are invariant to translation, rotation, and scaling of the 3D shape.
+We note that the dihedral angles are defined per adjacent face, so we use them by setting $x_0 = 0$ and $x_i=\text{Dihedral}_{0,i}$ in Equation \ref{eq:dual_conv_max}.
+The remaining features are defined per face, we can directly use them as inputs proper to each face.
+We also consider combinations of these features by concatenating them into a larger input feature.